OskarUnn/kiiremkirjutaja/README.md

 Pull the Docker image:

-    docker pull alumae/kiirkirjutaja:latest
+    docker pull oskarunn/kiiremkirjutaja:latest

 Start Docker container (use the `--shm-size 2GB` argument because the program uses shared memory between for IPC):

-    docker run --shm-size 2GB --name kiirkirjutaja --rm -d -t alumae/kiirkirjutaja:latest
+    docker run --shm-size 2GB --name kiiremkirjutaja --rm -d -t oskarunn/kiiremkirjutaja:latest

 Decode a Vikerraadio real-time stream (it takes 10-20 seconds to load the models, and you'll get some warnings that can be usually ignored):

-    docker exec -it kiirkirjutaja python main.py https://icecast.err.ee/vikerraadio.mp3
+    docker exec -it kiiremkirjutaja python main.py https://icecast.err.ee/vikerraadio.mp3

-By default, Kiirkirjutaja writes recognized words to stdout, word by word.
+By default, Kiiremkirjutaja writes recognized words to stdout, word by word.
 Note that there is a delay in recognition results, around 2-3 seconds, because of two factors:

   - We use a speaker change detection model that needs a lookahead buffer of 1 second, which delays the recognition by 1 second;
   - We use various postprocessing steps (compound word reconstruction, punctuation, words to numbers) which change the decoded words, but the changes are dependent on future words, therefore the already recognized words could change, depending on the words in the close future (sorry about the bad explanation).
-Anyway, that's why Kiirkirjutaja outputs a word only after 3 more words have been recognized, because only then it's relativey sure that it won't change (unless it's a segment end, in which case we can output everything, since each segment will be post-processed independently).
+Anyway, that's why Kiiremkirjutaja outputs a word only after 3 more words have been recognized, because only then it's relativey sure that it won't change (unless it's a segment end, in which case we can output everything, since each segment will be post-processed independently).